 In Bedroom studio effect plugins are optional, as you already get some in-built effect plugins with your DAW which are enough for bedroom studios, yet when you upgrade your bedroom studio to a home studio, you need some extra plugins.

 In-home studios, there would be a different kind of projects you get.
 You can’t rely on just the DAWs default plugins to execute the process.

 If you want to get the best plugins for your home studio then read these articles,

 - 14 Best Free Reverb Plugins For Home Studios

 - FabFilter Pro Q3 | Amazing EQ Plugin With Dynamic EQ, Solo Mode

 3. VST Instruments

-In the old days were needed specialized musicians for the different type of instruments.
+In the old days were needed specialized musicians for the different types of instruments.
 But today technology has changed.
-Now we need VST instruments for different types of instrument and a MIDI controller or Keyboard to play the instrument through that.
+Now we need VST instruments for different types of instruments and a MIDI controller or Keyboard to play the instrument through that.